-Greenheart Exchange accepts J-1 Intern and J-1 Trainee applications on a rolling basis.
-While the length of the application process can vary depending on program type and preparedness of the J-1 applicant, Greenheart Exchange works closely with our stakeholders to ensure timely and efficient application processing.
+Greenheart Exchange accepts Intern and Trainee applications on a rolling basis.
+While the length of the application process can vary depending on program type and preparedness of the applicant, Greenheart Exchange works closely with our stakeholders to ensure timely and efficient application processing.

-Once the J-1 applicant receives the DS-2019 Form, he/she will be able to schedule their visa interview with the local U.S. Embassy.
+Once the applicant receives the DS-2019 Form, he/she will be able to schedule their visa interview with the local U.S. Embassy.
 Don’t forget to let Greenheart Exchange know the date and the results of the visa interview!

 What is not included?

 Greenheart Exchange is able to sponsor J-2 dependents for Interns and Trainees approved for J-1 visa sponsorship by Greenheart.
 A “dependent” includes the legal spouse and/or unmarried minor children (under age 21) of the approved Intern or Trainee.
 Sponsorship of a J-2 dependent with Greenheart Exchange includes the following documentation: